 * August 3-4, 2017: Additional material from the Tunnicliffe Collection arrives at SIO-BIC.
 This material includes samples from the western Pacific: Edison Seamount (near Papua New Guinea), New Hebrides Arc (off Vanuatu), and Tonga-Kermadec Arc (off Tonga).

-* July 10-20, 2017: UCSD undergraduate students Amanda Gannon, Martin Heithe, and Katelin Pedersen are hired at SIO-BIC to rehouse, relabel, and catalog material from the Tunnicliffe Collection.
+* July 10-20, 2017: UCSD undergraduate students Amanda Gannon, Martin Heithe, and Katelin Pedersen (continuing as a masters student) are hired at SIO-BIC to rehouse, relabel, and catalog material from the Tunnicliffe Collection.

 * May 2017: UCSD undergraduate student Kaila Pearson concludes her work on the Tunnicliffe Collection and completes her degree.